Let your inner Cookie Monster out in December

 The calendar says December , but it should really read “Cookiember.”
 This is the month for bakers of all types and skill levels to go big and fill the kitchen with sweets and treats.
 It’s time to get on board the cookie train and allow the joy of baking and sharing treats with others to run full steam ahead through the holidays .

-Irvin Lin, author of the dessert cookbook “Marbled, Swirled, and Layered: 150 Recipes and Variations for Artful Bars, Cookies, Pies, Cakes, and More” and founder of the Eat the Love site, has spent decades perfecting his holiday cookie baking routine.
-Whether you’re feeling ambitious, overwhelmed, sugar-rushed or a combination of all these feelings, Lin has expert ways to make this a delicious cookie season.
+With 150 recipes and variations for artful bars, cookies, pies, cakes, and more, The founder of the website Eat the Love spent decades perfecting his Christmas cookie baking routine.
+I came.
+Whether you’re feeling ambitious, overwhelmed, sugar addicted, or a combination of all these feelings, Lynn has an expert way of making this a delicious cookie season.

 Lin suggests choosing a mix of cookies when baking for the holidays — “a crumbly one, a chewy one, a chocolatey one” — to give yourself and those you’re sharing with a variety of tastes and textures to try.
 If you have a roster of tried-and-true recipes, he recommends choosing “80% of your favorites and 20% of new ones you want to experiment with.”